Managing pain during labor

 The pain felt during childbirth is different for every woman.
 Some women choose natural childbirth, or giving birth without medicine for pain.
 If all goes well, it can be a great experience.

-If you want to deliver without medication, take a childbirth class.
+If you want to deliver without medicine, take a childbirth class.
 Childbirth classes teach breathing and relaxation techniques.
-The techniques can help you relieve pain naturally during birth.
-And, they can add to the relief you get from medication if you choose to have it.
+These techniques can help you relieve pain naturally during birth.
+And, they can add to the relief you get from medicine if you choose to take it.

 For some women, the techniques learned in childbirth classes are enough to relieve their pain.
 Other women may choose to use pain medicine during childbirth.